Business Rules Assessment

 Testing Implications:

-Conditions: Not applicable — this is an unconditional structural constraint applied to all product detail pages.
+Conditions: None — this rule applies unconditionally to all item detail pages.

 Validation Details: